 Doctor of Musical Arts

-With a passion for teaching, Mr. Carmichael maintained a private piano studio at the International School of Music in Bethesda, MD, taught at the Jubilee Enrichment Program in New York, NY and spent three summers as piano faculty at the State University of New York at Potsdam’s Crane Youth Music summer program, where he taught private lessons and lead masterclasses.
+With a passion for teaching, Sean maintained a private piano studio at the International School of Music in Bethesda, MD, taught at the Jubilee Enrichment Program in New York, NY and spent three summers as piano faculty at the State University of New York at Potsdam’s Crane Youth Music summer program, where he taught private lessons and lead masterclasses.
 In March of 2017, he served on the adjudication panel for the 69th annual Hong Kong Schools Music Festival, which attracts over 150,000 students throughout the course of five weeks.

 Doctor of Musical Arts